Patricia Flatley Brennan, RN, PhD

 Director, US National Library of Medicine

-A past president of the American Medical Informatics Association, Dr. Brennan was elected to the Institute of Medicine in 2001.
+A past president of the American Medical Informatics Association, Dr. Brennan was elected to the Institute of Medicine of the National Academy of Sciences (now the National Academy of Medicine) in 2001.
 She is a fellow of the American Academy of Nursing, the American College of Medical Informatics, and the New York Academy of Medicine.